nahidrasel/OrangeHRM_Cypress/README.md

 >Custom commands can be added to interact with Cypress in package.json file under the **scripts** property:

-To open the Cypress from the command line in GUI mode: npx cypress open

-Once it open the
-Run Cypress:
-Helps to run the tests in headless mode on the terminal cy:run : cypress run
+Run Cypress from command to run the tests in headless mode on the terminal npx cypress run

 Run Individual Spec Files:
 npx cypress run --spec 'cypress/integration/<path to spec file>'